riklaunim/django-content-bbcode/README.md

 ```

-In general you would inter over the list and replace every tag with something.
+In general you would iter over the list and replace every tag with something.

 In the the end the callable should return modified text.

-If you want to place tags.py in different location, then you can define CONTENT_BBCODE_SCAN_MODULES as a dictionary of 'app_name': 'module_location'.
+If you want to place tags.py in different location, then you can define ``CONTENT_BBCODE_SCAN_MODULES`` as a dictionary of 'app_name': 'module_location'.

+To change the default tag prefix from ``rk`` set ``CONTENT_BBCODE_PREFIX`` in your settings.py

 Running tests